nsterk/fuckme/README.md

 # HOW TO fuckme
+You will need to have Criterion installed (https://github.com/Snaipe/Criterion).

-The default path to your libft is set as ./libft - meaning that fuckme will search the current directory for a subdirectory called 'libft' and use the contents of that directory.
+The default path to your libft is set to ./libft - meaning that fuckme will search the current directory for a subdirectory called 'libft' and use the contents of that directory.
 If you want to change the path you can do so in config.sh

 If the config file points to your libft folder, execute the test script with ./fuckme.sh